 There is a built-in way for music apps to play in the background on Android operating systems.
 You don’t have to change settings; just install Spotify and start listening to music.
 A few background apps may cause Spotify to slow down or stop working, but you can disable them.

-You can also run Spotify in the background by minimizing it on a computer, even if you use any other app like Facebook or YouTube.
+You can also run Spotify in the background by minimizing it on a computer, even using any other app like Facebook or YouTube.
 But you can also take advantage of the “Spotify Connect” feature, which allows you to control Spotify from any device, such as your smartphone or tablet.